MQX-8/Portfolio/Projects_Labs_Reports/SOC_Triage_Lab.md

 **CRUDE, RAW NOTES:** [CRUDE_RAW_NOTES_Wazuh_SOC_Lab.pdf](https://github.com/user-attachments/files/31175721/CRUDE_RAW_NOTES_Wazuh_SOC_Lab.pdf)

 The purpose of this lab is to demonstrate my skills, hands-on training, and personal desire to learn and prepare for a T1 SOC Analyst role.
-Undoubtedly my lengthiest project to date, I am covering the following attacks which are relevant for T1 positions.
+I am only covering the following attacks for now, which are relevant for T1 positions, but I may document more attacks over time.

 ## <span style="color: #a12b20;">Attacks Investigated</span>
 ### 1. Suspicious PowerShell Execution